russlescai/russlescai/_drafts/YYYY-MM-DD-improve-your-twitter-links-using-cards.md

 ```
 ---
 layout: post
-title: Improve your tweet links using cards
+title: Improve your Twitter links using Cards
 description: Twitter is a great way to promote blog articles to your followers.
 This article explains how to make your tweets look more appealing using an image and description metadata.
 imgurl: images/blog-improve-your-tweek-links.jpg
 ---